Posted in: news

 All EU members are joining leading countries including the United Kingdom, Denmark, Kenya, Ghana, Nigeria, Ukraine and Afghanistan in committing to and implementing public registers of beneficial ownership.

 B Team Leaders have called for public, open data registers of beneficial ownership information in all jurisdictions.
 This reflects the demand from business for access to high quality information on company ownership.
 According to EY’s 2016 Global Fraud Survey, 91 percent of senior executives believe it is important to know the ultimate beneficial ownership of the entities with which they do business.
 Companies and investors are already starting to act to increase transparency and this agreement will only strengthen their efforts.

-“Access to company ownership information is critical for businesses and investors, enhancing their ability to identify and manage risks, develop supply chains with integrity and better allocate capital to worthwhile investments,” said May Miller-Dawkins, Director of The B Team’s Governance & Transparency initiative, “Quality and open data on company ownership will provide greater reputational and legal certainty in dealings with third parties, protecting business’s ability to enforce contracts and safeguard investments.”
+“Access to company ownership information is critical for businesses and investors, enhancing their ability to identify and manage risks, develop supply chains with integrity and better allocate capital to worthwhile investments,” said May Miller-Dawkins, Director, Governance, at The B Team, “Quality and open data on company ownership will provide greater reputational and legal certainty in dealings with third parties, protecting business’s ability to enforce contracts and safeguard investments.”

 The leadership demonstrated in this directive is a critical step to enabling companies and investors to act with integrity and to preventing harm caused by anonymous shell companies to economy and society.